 The U.S. Bureau of Labor Statistics (BLS) defines long term unemployment as those who have been unemployed for longer than six months.

-They studied the effects of this over men’s careers and concluded that over 22 percent of men experienced at least one period of long-term unemployment in their lifetime.
+They studied the effects of this over men’s careers and concluded that over 22 percent of men experienced at least one period of long term unemployment in their lifetime.

-Meanwhile, research by the Urban Institute shows that while women make up 47.1% of the workforce, they make up 45.2% of the long-term unemployed.
+Meanwhile, research by the Urban Institute shows that while women make up 47.1% of the workforce, they also make up 45.2% of the long term unemployed.

-This article will shed more light on what you should be doing if you are impacted by long term unemployment.
+This article will shed more light on what you should be doing if you are impacted by chronic unemployment.

-What to do if you are impacted by long term unemployment
+What to do if you are unemployed long term

-Depending on the reason for unemployment, there may be several options available to you during this difficult time that you're unemployed long term.
+Depending on the reason for joblessness, there may be several options available to you during this difficult time that you're unemployed long term.

 File for unemployment insurance benefits

 Unemployment benefits are state-run programs.
-Eligibility and duration of the unemployment insurance vary by state.
+Eligibility and duration of the unemployment insurance vary by state for unemployed Americans.